QingdaoU/oj-docs/src/JudgeServer/English/index.md

   - `max_cpu_time`: unit is ms
   - `max_memory`: unit is byte
   - `test_case_id`: used to get the test_case directory
+  - `output`: if this value is `true`, then user's output is returned else `null` is returned.
+You can use this to debug your solution

 ## Response